drhsqlite/fossil-mirror/www/cap-theorem.md

 come into active state, and all of the clients learn that the spare is now considered “active.”
-At this point, you have a CP-mode system, not a CA-mode system, because it’s now partition-tolerant (P) but it becomes unavailable, losing “A” when there aren’t enough active servers or warm spares to promote to active status.
+At this point, you have a CP-mode system, not a CA-mode system, because it’s now partition-tolerant (P) but it becomes unavailable when there aren’t enough active servers or warm spares to promote to active status.

 CP is your classical [BFT] style distributed consensus system, where the